 But, to be sure, it was the act of penetration that was the essence of the crime of rape; after this initial infringement upon the responsible male's interest in a woman's sexual and reproductive functions, any further injury was considered to be less consequential.
-The damage was done.
+The damage - viewed from the perspective of the husband's or father's interest in the reproductive functions of the victim - was done.
 It was this view that the moment of penetration was the point in time, after which a woman could never be "re-flowered," that gave rise to the principle that, if a woman consents prior to penetration and withdraws consent following penetration, there is no rape.
-Maryland adheres to this tenet, having adopted the common law, which remains the law of the Land until and unless changed by the State's highest court or by statute.
-Battle has not been overruled or commented upon by ability to gain absolute ownership of the totality of her sexual and reproductive functions.
+Maryland adheres to this tenet, having adopted the common law, which remains the law of the Land until and unless changed by the State's highest court or by ability to gain absolute ownership of the totality of her sexual and reproductive functions.
 Any infringement upon this totality through premarital sexual relations rendered the asset less valuable, and might even turn it into a liability.